 Why do I say this?
 To point out that I do not receive any compensation for performing these tests, so my opinions about the Garmin 935 or any other device I test are my own, without any pressure from the manufacturers.

 The way this website is maintained is thanks to your support, so if you like the work I do you can show your gratitude by buying your Garmin Forerunner 935 (or any other product) via Amazon.

 I've been testing these FR935s in a wide range of situations for many weeks now, so I've got clear references to all the good things and improvements the new top of the range Forerunner series has to offer, so let's go through all the details of the test.

 I had two options when it came to showing you the unpacking of the watch and everything inside the box.
 Although I'm sure it will sell a lot more the normal version, it's much more interesting to do it with the Pack Tri version because there's a lot more to see.

-Remember, the Pack Tri is the one that includes the watch with the strap in yellow.
+In this case, this is how the box is presented.
+Remember, the Tri Pack is the one that includes the watch with the yellow strap.
 But it is not only the strap, it also has certain details in this same color that we will see later.
-On the front of the case it also indicates, "Forerunner 935 Tri Bundle".
+On the front of the box also indicates, "Forerunner 935 Tri Bundle".

-We do "pop"... and you know, as the ad for the famous brand of chips (which is not really a potato or a chip) says, there is no stop.
+We make "pop"... and you know, as the commercial of the famous brand of potato chips (which really is neither potato nor fried) says, there's no stopping now.

 But let's go with what's under the first tray.
 If this were the normal version, this is what we'd find inside.
 Lots of paper and a sync and charge cable.
 Ah, also a clock.